2023 - Research.com Ecology and Evolution in United States Leader Award

 2012 - Fellow of the Ecological Society of America (ESA)

 2004 - Member of the National Academy of Sciences

-Monica G. Turner mainly focuses on Ecology, Landscape ecology, Spatial ecology, Environmental resource management and Ecosystem.
-Her Spatial heterogeneity, Ecology, Disturbance, Land cover and Habitat investigations are all subjects of Ecology research.
-Her studies deal with areas such as Mountain pine beetle, Bark beetle and Intertidal zone as well as Disturbance.
+Monica G. Turner spends much of her time researching Ecology, Landscape ecology, Spatial ecology, Environmental resource management and Ecosystem.
+Her study in Spatial heterogeneity, Ecology, Disturbance, Land cover and Habitat falls under the purview of Ecology.
+Her work deals with themes such as Bark beetle, Intertidal zone and Mountain pine beetle, which intersect with Disturbance.

 This overview was generated by a machine learning system which analysed the scientist’s body of work.
 If you have any feedback, you can contact us here.

 Landscape Ecology: The Effect of Pattern on Process